 All cases of human infection with an influenza A subtype other than H1 or H3 must be reported.

 The first human cases of H5N1 were discovered in Hong Kong in 1997; many patients had severe respiratory symptoms, and the mortality rate was high.
 Spread to humans was contained by culling domestic bird populations.
-However, in 2003 and 2004, H5N1 infections in humans reappeared, and occasional cases continue to be reported, primarily in Asia and the Middle East; several cases were reported in Egypt in 2017.
-One human infection was confirmed in 2019 in Nepal.
-Over 800 human infections have been confirmed since 2003.
+However, in 2003 and 2004, H5N1 infections in humans reappeared, and occasional cases continue to be reported, primarily in Asia and the Middle East.
+One human infection was confirmed in 2021, and it was in India.
+Over 800 human infections and over 400 deaths have been confirmed since 2003 (1 General references Avian influenza is caused by strains of influenza A that normally infect only wild birds and domestic poultry.
+Infections due to some of these strains have been detected in humans.
+Human-to-human... read more ).

 In early 2013, an extensive outbreak of H7N9 avian influenza in humans occurred in several provinces of southeastern China.
 About one third of cases were fatal, but significant illness typically occurred only in older patients.
 Sustained human-to-human transmission did not occur, although there is some evidence of limited human-to-human transmission.
 Human infection appeared to result from direct exposure to infected birds in live (wet) poultry markets, where birds are purchased for subsequent consumption at home.
 The outbreak peaked in late spring of 2013, subsided (partly because the markets were closed down), but then reappeared in early autumn.
 Seasonal outbreaks typically correspond with increased poultry traffic and handling for Chinese New Year celebrations.

-China's 6th wave of H7N9 avian influenza in humans peaked in 2016-2017 with nearly 800 cases; worldwide, over 1500 human cases and at least 615 deaths have been reported to the World Health Organization since 2013 (1 General reference Avian influenza is caused by strains of influenza A that normally infect only wild birds and domestic poultry.
+China's 6th wave of H7N9 avian influenza in humans peaked in 2016-2017 with nearly 800 cases, and only sporadic cases have been reported since that time.
+Worldwide, over 1500 human cases and at least 615 deaths have been reported to the World Health Organization since 2013 (1 General references Avian influenza is caused by strains of influenza A that normally infect only wild birds and domestic poultry.
 Infections due to some of these strains have been detected in humans.
 Human-to-human... read more ).
 Some cases of Asian H7N9 avian influenza have been reported outside of mainland China, but most occurred in people who had traveled to mainland China before becoming ill.
-There was only 1 case confirmed in mainland China in 2019.

-Human infection with other avian influenza strains have occurred sporadically, including H7N3 in Canada, H7N7 in the Netherlands, H7N4 and H9N2 in China, and in January 2019 a first case of H9N2 in India.
+Human infection with other avian influenza strains have occurred sporadically, including H7N3 in Canada, H7N7 in the Netherlands, H7N4 and H9N2 mainly in China.

 Surveillance data indicate that many avian influenza infections may cause mild respiratory symptoms or even be subclinical.
-However, severe pneumonia with high case fatality rates (25 to 69%) has been reported in H5N1, H5N6 and H7N9 clusters.
+However, severe pneumonia with high case fatality rates has been reported in H5N1, H5N6 and H7N9 clusters.

 Manifestations of avian influenza are the same as those of seasonal influenza Symptoms and Signs Influenza is a viral respiratory infection causing fever, coryza, cough, headache, and malaise.
 Mortality is possible during seasonal epidemics, particularly among high-risk patients (eg, those... read more ; however, disease severity and case fatality rate tend to be higher, although with wide variation depending on the viral strain.